fatimabazroun/SWE363-TEAM19/README.md

 `Fatima Bazroun:` homepage and accessibility for guest users and creators, login page for both admin and creator the functions of them, map pages and intgrating the api, dhahran-library, popular-stories, riyadh-library profile for creatos , inital dashboard helped debugging and integrating funtions with testing, creating readme file, the repository and figma designs.

+Sadeem Alotaibi:
+Implemented and updated story pages with like, comment, view, follow/unfollow, and share features.
+Handled user access control and localStorage functionality in main.js.